 I had been planning for a couple months to visit and film the cherry blossoms at the peak of their bloom.
 The first day of this peak-blossom time frame came four days earlier than predicted by meteorologists.
 When I saw the ticker at the bottom of the TV screen read that peak bloom started on what amounted to YESTERDAY, I gathered myself and got in gear!

 Mother nature treated me kindly this day.
 A vibrant blue, cloudless sky and a healthy breeze made for a perfect afternoon among the blossoms, and even better conditions for filming them.
 The blooms danced in the breeze with monuments in the backdrop.
 Flanked around its banks with puffs of pink and white trees, the Tidal Basin rippled with waves and glints of sun.
-It was the makings of my personal heaven.

 Less Talk, More Zen

 As I edited my fine footage to a soothing soundtrack back at home, I felt a physical reaction to viewing the cherry blossoms on my screen.
 My shoulders loosened and my breathing slowed.
 I even caught myself smiling mid-edit, repeatedly.

 Then I recorded and inserted the usual educational tidbits—facts about the location, history of the blossoms, and so on.
 Yet, these soundbites served only to change my viewer experience to one of fact-gathering.
 So, I deleted most of the narrations.
 After all, the goal of my outdoor adventure videos is to inspire nature exploration by way of visceral viewer experiences.
 Another lesson learned that I’ll consider moving forward.

 And so, I share a brief history of the Washington, D.C. cherry blossoms here in the blog for those of you who enjoy the tidbits.
 I certainly appreciate every informational gem I collect during my adventures.
 But, lest we forget, there is still much to be learned in the absence of words.